 For more information on what it’s like to work a winter season in a chalet check out the video below and visit our Chalet Host page where you can submit your application.

-If you have any questions or you’d like discuss whether this is the right role for you, please contact Phoebe Wall.
-Phoebe is one of Ski Beat’s two Area Managers and our lead recruiter.
-With over 6 years experience working a variety of roles in the French Alps, Phoebe will be able to answer any questions you might have.
+If you have any questions or you’d like discuss whether this is the right role for you, please contact Phoebe or Mairi, Ski Beat’s two Area Managers and our recruitment team.
+With a combined 14 years experience working a variety of roles in the French Alps, they will be able to answer any questions you might have.